Shirahama, Wakayama: Government

 Shirahama has a mayor-council form of government with a directly elected mayor and a unicameral town council of 14 members.
 Shirahama, collectively with the other municipalities in Nishimuro District, contributes three members to the Wakayama Prefectural Assembly.
 In terms of national politics, the town is part of Wakayama 3rd district of the lower house of the Diet of Japan.

 Economy

 Shirahama is primarily a resort town.
 After World War II, the area was promoted as a honeymoon resort and as a destination for group tourism from them 1960s.
 The opening of Nanki Shirahama Adventure World in the 1990s have gradually changed the focus of the resort towards families.
-Aside from tourism, commercial fishing and the raising of hothouse flowers are also contributors to the local economy.
+Commercial fishing and the raising of hothouse flowers are also contributors to the local economy.

 Education

-Shirahama has ten public elementary schools and four public middle schools operated by the town government and one public high school operated by the Wakayama Prefectural Department of Education.
+Shirahama has ten public elementary schools and four public middle schools operated by the town government, and one public high school operated by the Wakayama Prefectural Department of Education.